DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic Modeling

 \subsection{Model and Design Parameters}

 The extracted parameter set and fitting order were chosen to target the cryogenic transistor effects described in Section \ref{sec:cryoCMOS}.
 Here we summarize only the extraction strategy and the I–V regions used for fitting.
-Typical extraction methodologies employ a multi-stage optimization routine which extracts small groups of parameters against select regions of the I-V curves.
+Typical extraction methodologies employ a multi-stage optimization routine which extracts small groups of parameters against select regions of the I–V curves.
 This avoids sub-optimization and incorrect parameter values due to correlation and ensures accurate representation of the device physics.

-The SkyWater 130nm models are binned by length and width with BSIM4 parameters varying across length and width bins.
-The chosen parameters are extracted at 77\,K per bin against I-V data from devices tested at 77\,K which fall into the particular bins.
+The SKY130 models are binned by length and width with BSIM4 parameters varying across length and width bins.
+The chosen parameters are extracted at 77\,K per bin against I–V data from devices tested at 77\,K which fall into the particular bins.

-Table \ref{fig:parameters} lists the parameters extracted and the I–V regions used for extraction.
+Table~\ref{fig:parameters} lists the extracted parameters and the I–V curve(s) used for extraction.
 Stringent parameter boundaries are implemented to aid in optimization time and accuracy.
-The first four parameters (\verb=VTH0=, \verb=U0=, \verb=RDSW=, and \verb=NFACTOR=) are extracted against the lowest drain-to-source voltage ($V_{D}$) biased transfer characteristic curve ($|V_{D}|=0.01$V, in this case).
-Then, \verb=VSAT= was extracted against all $I_D$-$V_D$ curves and the highest drain voltage biased $I_D$-$V_G$ curve.
-The drain-induced barrier lowering (DIBL) parameter \verb=ETA0= was introduced for select, short length devices that exhibited DIBL behavior. \verb=ETA0= is extracted against the $I_D$-$V_G$ curve with the maximum $V_D$ (in this case, $V_D=1.85$V).
-A similar approach was used for the parameter, \verb=DELTA=, which is introduced to ensure a smooth transition from the linear to saturation operating region when necessary. \verb=DELTA= is extracted against all $I_D$--$V_D$ curves.
+The first four parameters (\verb=VTH0=, \verb=U0=, \verb=RDSW=, and \verb=NFACTOR=) are extracted against the lowest drain-to-source voltage ($V_{DS}$) biased transfer characteristic curve ($|V_{DS}|=0.01$V, in this case).
+Next, \verb=VSAT= was extracted against all $I_D$--$V_{DS}$ curves and the highest drain voltage biased $I_D$--$V_{GS}$ curve.
+The drain-induced barrier lowering (DIBL) parameter \verb=ETA0= was introduced for select, short length devices that exhibited DIBL behavior. \verb=ETA0= is extracted against the $I_D$--$V_{GS}$ curve with the maximum $V_{DS}$ (in this case, $V_{DS}=1.85$V).
+A similar approach was used for the parameter, \verb=DELTA=, which is introduced to ensure a smooth transition from the linear to saturation operating region when the fit in that data region is visually poor. \verb=DELTA= is extracted against all $I_D$--$V_{DS}$ curves.